This is part II. Click here to read part I

 - Debunked or unsubstantiated conspiracy theories

-In this example, we can see that a whilst the domain may have a high level of authority and the page is clearly a forum of shared experience, Google evaluates the page from the perspective of a user that has arrived via search.
+In this example, we can see that whilst the domain may have a high level of authority and the page is clearly a form of shared experience, Google evaluates the page from the perspective of a user that has arrived via search.

-The page is rated lowest quality because users could receive the page in a serach looking for serious medical advice.
+The page is rated lowest quality because users could receive the page in a search looking for serious medical advice.